Sage-Bionetworks-IT/cfn-cr-synapse-tagger/README.md

 ### S3 Bucket

-Create a custom resource in your cloud formation template.
+Create a custom resource in your cloudformation template.
 Here's an example:
 ```yaml
   S3BucketTagger:
     Type: Custom::S3BucketTagger